montoyafranco/blackjack-sofka/README.md

 Hi , this is a blackjack game made with OOP and javascript vainilla .
 This is how it works
+first : Npm install     to dowload al the depencencies

 Deck as an object to filter and manipulete